Biao-Zhao/Biao-Zhao.github.io/_pages/cv.md

 ======
 1.      **Zhao, B.**, Wu, L., Wang, G., Zhang, J. A., et al., 2024.
 A numerical study of tropical cyclone and ocean responses to air-sea momentum flux at high winds, submitted to the Journal of Geophysical Research: Oceans, under the second round of review.

 2.	**Zhao, B.**, Wang, G., Zhang, J. A., Liu, L., Liu, J., Xu, J., et al. (2022).
-The effects of ocean surface waves on tropical cyclone intensity: numerical simulations using a regional atmosphere-ocean-wave coupled model.
-Journal of Geophysical Research: Oceans, 127, e2022JC019015. https://doi.org/10.1029/2022JC019015.
+The effects of ocean surface waves on tropical cyclone intensity: numerical simulations using a regional atmosphere-ocean-wave coupled model. *Journal of Geophysical Research: Oceans*, 127, e2022JC019015. https://doi.org/10.1029/2022JC019015.

 3.	**Zhao, B.**, Qiao, F., Cavaleri, L. et al., 2017.
 Sensitivity of typhoon modeling to surface waves and rainfall.
 Journal of Geophysical Research: Oceans, 122(3), 1702-1723.